StevenTaruc/LeagueOfLegendsAnalysis/README.md

-# Analysis of League of Legends Games
+# Predicting Win Probability in League of Legends Matches
 by Steven Taruc and Josiah Lashley